robinmonjo/thin-lxc/README.md

 * support multiple port forwarding
 * see if it's possible to redirect localhost:port to container:port in some way
 * allow use of DHCP for container ip assignment
-* configuration to choose where containers are stored